p2rkw/xf86-input-mtrack/README.md

 Configuration options may be defined inside the InputClass section to configure the driver.
 Available options and their defaults are as follows.

+**TrackpadDisable** -
+Disables all trackpad touch input.
+Physical buttons will still work.
+Boolean.
+Default is false.

 **Sensitivity** -
 Adjusts the sensitivity (movement speed) of the touchpad.
 This is a real number greater than or equal to zero.
 Default is 1.
-A value of 0 will disable movement.
+A value of 0 will disable pointer movement.

 **FingerHigh** -
 Defines the pressure at which a finger is detected as a touch.
 This is a